tc39/notes/meetings/2017-03/mar-21.md

 BT: I'm not saying we have the power to change it.
 I'm saying we're agreeing that asking for a change is a good idea.

-LBR: If I have an objection here, I'm not going to move this forward.
+LEO: If I have an objection here, I'm not going to move this forward.
 I want to confirm: I don't have an objection, so I'm going to move forward.

 AWB: I can help you explain that to him if you need to.